sccmckenzie/spatial-measurements/CASESTUDY.md

 ## The Solution

 To untangle this, let's start at the source.
-In the bleeding-edge records below, notice that wafers 5 and 6 are **interleaved** — the testers are probing both at once, so their measurements arrive row-by-row, side by side.
-This is why simply dropping the latest wafer doesn't work: at any given moment, *several* wafers sit unfinished at the bleeding edge, not just the single most recent one.
-So the real task is to reliably tell a wafer that's fully written apart from one whose measurements are still streaming in.
+In the bleeding-edge records below, notice that wafers 5 and 6 are **interleaved** — the testers are probing both at once, so their measurements arrive row-by-row. **This is why simply dropping the latest wafer doesn't work**: at any given moment, *several* wafers sit unfinished at the bleeding edge, not just the single most recent one.

 ```sql
 select